junxit/us-congress-bills-112/metadata.md

 - 2011-05-12 — Introduced in Senate
 - 2011-05-12 — Referred to the Committee on Foreign Relations. (text of measure as introduced in Senate: CR S2958-2959)
+- 2011-07-26 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2011-07-27 — Committee on Foreign Relations.
+Reported without amendment and with a preamble.
+Without written report.
+- 2011-07-27 — Committee on Foreign Relations.
+Reported without amendment and with a preamble.
+Without written report.
+- 2011-07-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 115.